SnapTexas/snaptexas/README.md

- ## Hi there 👋 My Name is Shahid Shaikh also known as snaptexas | codebriyani
+ ## Hi there 👋 My Name is Shahid Shaikh also known as snaptexas | codebriyani | blackhawk

  I’m currently working in an Startup Fostride an Sustainable Waste Management Startup as Embeded Systems Intern & Also looking at the backend and data pipeline